ilyeshuk/TV/README.md

 If you have suggestions to improve the site by adding new features, I would be immensely grateful for your help.

-Essential features and guidelines: minimalist, simple, modern, efficient
+Essential features and guidelines : minimalist, simple, modern and efficient.

 Here are some features I'd like to add (feel free to suggest your own ideas):